Blockades over, but Trudeau says emergency powers needed

 On Friday, authorities launched the largest police operation in Canadian history, arresting a string of Ottawa protesters and increasing that pressure on Saturday until the streets in front of Parliament were clear.
 Eventually, police arrested at least 191 people and towed away 79 vehicles.
 Many protesters retreated as the pressure increased.

-Trudeau said for people in Ottawa were harassed and said billions of dollars in trade were stalled by the border blockades, putting people’s jobs at risk.
+Trudeau said people in Ottawa were harassed for weeks and said billions of dollars in trade were stalled by the border blockades, putting people’s jobs at risk.

 The protests have been cheered on in the U.S. by Fox News personalities and conservatives like former U.S. President Donald Trump.
 Millions of dollars in donations have flowed across the border to the protesters.